ringcentral/ringcentral-api-docs/docs/basics/app-gallery-variables.md

 * `ne` or not equal to

-Variables can also be manipulated using a wide array of [handlebar helpers]().
+Variables can also be manipulated using [handlebar helpers](https://handlebarsjs.com/guide/builtin-helpers.html).
 The helper below for example will change the partner's name to all uppercase.

     {{uppercase partner.full_name}}